 The ability to control fertility is a woman’s most essential tool...

-The United Nations, its agencies and development partners should include the Child Dependency Ratio as a specific indicator in the Sustainable Development Goals, alongside the more traditional indicators of contraceptive prevalence, unmet need for modern contraception, and the fertility rate.
-The UN should also ensure that all of its member states and agencies understand that fertility control is central to women’s freedom to lead healthy, productive lives and to the economic and social development of nations, especially lower income nations with very high fertility and early marriage rates and very low levels of educational attainment among women and girls.
-The ultimate goal of the new Child Dependency Ratio is to accelerate the rate of progress in reducing the fertility rate to the levels required for achievement of the Sustainable Development Goals.
+The United Nations (UN), its agencies, and development partners should include the Child Dependency Ratio as a specific indicator in the Sustainable Development Goals (SDGs), alongside the more traditional indicators of contraceptive prevalence, unmet need for modern contraception, and the fertility rate.
+The UN should also ensure that all of its member states and agencies understand that fertility control is central to women’s freedom to lead healthy, productive lives and to the economic and social development of nations, especially low-income nations with very high fertility and early marriage rates and very low levels of educational attainment among women and girls.
+The ultimate goal of the Child Dependency Ratio is to reduce fertility rates to the levels required for the achievement of the SDGs.